-Construction sector contracts in June
+Construction sector growth slowed in April

 "Is augmented reality the next big thing or a marketing gimmick?
 Is it fundamental to the future or a fashion faux pas?"